3linkslinks Italian sausage, mild or hot, removed from casing and crumbled

 Bake at least 30 minutes or up to 45 minutes.
 Let stand a few minutes, then serve with additional fresh basil and freshly grated Parmesan.

-Be sure to read the Tips above the recipe card, for more tips for making this recipe.
+Be sure to read the Tips and Notes above the recipe card, for more tips for making this recipe.
+You'll also find step-by-step photos, that you might fine helpful.